 4. Treatment options continue to evolve.

-Over the past decade, treatment options for AFib have evolved significantly, becoming safer and more effective.“The treatment options we have today allow people with AFib to live normal lives and not be limited or restricted by the condition,” Wasserlauf says.
+Treatments for AFib have become safer and more effective over the last 10 years.
+“The treatment options we have today allow people with AFib to live normal lives and not be limited or restricted by the condition,” Wasserlauf says.

-But some people living with AFib, particularly those who have a history of internal bleeding or frequent falls, may be unable to take blood thinners.
-A WATCHMAN device is an alternative option to prevent stroke using a minimally invasive, one-time procedure to close off the left atrial appendage — a small pouch connected to the upper left chamber of the heart where clots form.
+But some people with AFib may be unable to take blood thinners, particularly those who have a history of internal bleeding or frequent falls.
+An alternative is the WATCHMAN implant, a minimally invasive, one-time procedure to close off the left atrial appendage — a small pouch connected to the upper left chamber of the heart where clots form.

 “The treatment options for AFib continue to progress forward, and as a provider, it’s rewarding to see how much better people can feel,” Wasserlauf says.